iMattPro/lightbox/README.md

 3. Set the `Maximum thumbnail width in pixel` to your desired resize width.
 4. Click `Submit`.

-## Installation
-You can install this on the latest copy of the develop branch ([phpBB 3.1-dev](https://github.com/phpbb/phpbb3)) by following the steps below:

-**Manual:**

-1. Copy the entire contents of this repo to `phpBB/ext/vse/lightbox/`
-2. Navigate in the ACP to `Customise -> Extension Management -> Extensions`.
-3. Click `Enable`.

-**Git CLI:**

-1. From the board root run the following git command:
-`git clone https://github.com/VSEphpbb/lightbox.git phpBB/ext/vse/lightbox`
-2. Navigate in the ACP to `Customise -> Extension Management -> Extensions`.
-3. Click `Enable`.

 ## Uninstallation
-Navigate in the ACP to `Customise -> Extension Management -> Extensions` and click `Disable`.
+1. Navigate in the ACP to `Customise -> Manage extensions`.
+2. Click the `Disable` link for Lightbox.

-To permanently uninstall, click `Delete Data` and then you can safely delete the `/ext/vse/lightbox` folder.
+3. To permanently uninstall, click `Delete Data`, then delete the `lightbox` folder from `phpBB/ext/vse/`.

 ## License
 [GNU General Public License v2](http://opensource.org/licenses/GPL-2.0)